Rajakavitha1/wazuh-documentation/source/deployment-options/offline-installation.rst

    .. group-tab:: All-in-one deployment

       #.
-Use the Wazuh passwords tool to change all the internal users passwords.
+Use the Wazuh passwords tool to change all the internal users passwords, this does not apply for the username and password of the indexer, these are set using the Keystore tool.

          .. code-block:: console